marcmmiller/covid/client/md/learnmore.md

 The risk assessment here attempts to present the available data in a form that is more readily consumed for decision making.
-How many people in my community have active covid?
-What is my likelihood of encountering someone with active covid in public?
+How many people in my community have active Covid?
+What is my likelihood of encountering someone with active Covid in public?

 ##### Underreporting Factor

-To assess risk of exposure to Covid-19 in public places, we need to estimate the actual prevalance of the disease in the community.
+To assess risk of exposure to Covid-19 in public places, we need to estimate the actual prevalence of the disease in the community.
 This is tricky because the data available only tells us the number of people who have received a positive test result.
 Since there are many scenarios where an individual might not seek a Covid test -- for example a person's case is asymptomatic -- it's widely